 and Living Space | Social Stories | Visual Strategies

 ALTERNATIVE-AUGMENTATIVE COMMUNICATION (AAC) is the use of materials, techniques and equipment to compensate for expressive communication limitations individuals may exhibit, and provision of varied methods that allow an individual to be successful in the communication process.Each AAC method is tailored for the communicators based on their cognitive level, physical abilities, academic needs and communication settings.

-The following are the three most commonly used methods of AAC:
+The following are two commonly used methods of AAC:

 SPEECH GENERATING DEVICE (SGD)

 SGDs are electronic equipment with speech output capabilities, that may be programmed, and offer the individual with increased communication possibilities.
 There are two types of SGDs.
 Systems designed for the single use of speech output are considered dedicated systems.
 The second type of SGD is a computer system that may be used for a variety of functions, including that of speech output.